mehdiaitouchrif/Pollapex/README.md

 - Create surveys with custom questions
 - Share surveys via a unique URL
 - Collect responses and display results in a dashboard
-- Export responses to an Excel for further analysis
+- Export responses to an Excel file for further analysis
 - Authentication and authorization using JWT

 ## Technologies